marcburnie/beautiful-search/README.md

-# Search Inspiration Chrome Extension
+# Beautiful Search Chrome Extension

 This Chrome extension prettifies your Google search page with beautiful background photos and inspirational quotes.